-This article will give you an overview of how sub-standards interact with the standard to which they are attached.
-For information on how to create a sub-standard, please take a look at our article Add Sub-Standards to a Tracker.
+This article gives you an overview of how sub-standards interact with the standard to which they are attached.
+For information on how to create a sub-standard, please take a look at Add Sub-Standards to a Tracker.

-- After all sub-standards have been assessed for the parent standard, the sub-standard with the lowest mastery level is the one that is rolled-up to the parent.
+After all sub-standards have been assessed for the parent standard, by default, the sub-standard with the lowest mastery level is the one that is rolled-up to the parent.

 To change the calculation method of sub-standards, click the Tracker Settings button to open the Tracker Settings menu and select an option from the Sub-Standard Proficiency menu .
 You can select to use an "Average" method of calculation for sub-standards instead of using the default lowest score ("Minimum").
 Learn more about customizing your tracker settings.

 Note: This is only available in trackers where the teachers' respective admins have made Tracker-level settings available.